Aftermath: 36 - Chimes at Midnight (2015)

 He’s the only one who ever shouts back.

 Fine.
 Okay.
 So she dumps out who she thinks she is into the car between them, gives him a polished version of Lightcap in One Minute that she’s said a hundred times in interviews, letting them pick and choose what they’ll ask her about—her science or her love life, OCD or sexy shoes.
-She finishes with “I guess it was kind of a dick move to tell you to read my biography, but you have to understand kiddo, I’ve been trying to figure out who the heck you are for about five years and I don’t really like me very much.”
+She finishes with “I guess it was a dick move to tell you to read my biography, but you have to understand kiddo, I’ve been trying to figure out who the heck you are for about five years and I don’t like me very much.”

-“I get that,” he says, and unthaws just a little.
-Enough that it’s not weird to walk into a shitty bar with him.
-This night isn’t going how she pictured; there’s no way for her to get him to see that she’s not ‘half brilliant, half myth’ as The New York Times had put it, no way to crack herself out of the way he can’t help but see her.
-Unless she tells him the shittiest parts of it.
+“I get that,” he says, and unthaws enough that it’s not weird to walk into a shitty bar with him.
+This night isn’t going how she pictured; there’s no way for her to get him to see she’s not “half brilliant, half myth” as The New York Times had put it, glazing her in sugarfrost so sparkly they hope to make her a talisman that might stop the end of the world.

+She’ll have to tell him the shittiest parts of it.
 The shittiest parts of all of it.

 Either he’ll understand and they’ll be friends or he won’t and she’ll regret this forever.